Asuka-neko/MeetCIT/Feature doc.md

 If no appointments are present, the user will be prompted to either host a new event or book an appointment on the catalogue page.

-All cards include relevent host/attendee name, start/end time and the zoom link provided by the host, offering a clear dashboard view of events.
+All cards include relevant host/attendee name, start/end time and the zoom link provided by the host, offering a clear dashboard view of events.

 The user can also choose to cancel appointment either as a host or attendee.
 Cancelled host appointments will be permanent deleted from the database, but cancelled attendee appointments will become available again for other users to book.